ahammed03/Django-Chat-Application/README.md

 This is a simple chat application built using Django where users can join different rooms and communicate with others in real-time.

+Click on the image to watch the Demo Video

 [![Demo Video](http://img.youtube.com/vi/rBezljBZIOM/0.jpg)](http://www.youtube.com/watch?v=rBezljBZIOM)